We are seeking to expand and strengthen our trustee board to help us to continue to support people and families affected by asthma in Medway.

 Maggie Cane, MASH Trustee

-Maggie is the newest member of the Medway Asthma Self-Help trustee team, joining at our 2019 AGM.
+Maggie is also part of our Medway Asthma Self-Help trustee team, joining at our 2019 AGM.
 She has had asthma since she was a toddler, so appreciates how day-to-day life can revolve around your asthma.
 Maggie works full time as manager at Healthwatch Medway, an independent statutory body representing Medway's patients and public in all things related to health and social care.

 Hi, Maggie here.
-I am the newest member of the Trustees here at MASH and I just wanted to share my experience with you all and that being a trustee is really rewarding!
+I am a Trustees here at MASH and I just wanted to share my experience with you all and that being a trustee is really rewarding!
 Being a trustee is a great way to help you develop your own professional experience, I have now learnt more about being in a governance role and sitting on a board.

 Years of experience is not a requirement, I have never done this before, I would say you just need a passion for the charity and the desire to share your skills.
 My professional background includes managing staff, policies & procedures in relation to Health & Safety, Safeguarding, Equality & Diversity, and contract management.
 All these skills have been of use since I started as a trustee with MASH.